Columbia, SC Car Accident Lawyers

 Under contributory negligence, a driver that is held liable for causing or contributing to the accident in any way cannot claim compensation for their injuries.
 Fortunately, South Carolina has abolished the doctrine of contributory negligence.
 The State of North Carolina, however, retains a modified form of that doctrine.
 To protect your rights and ability to pursue a claim, contact an experienced car accident lawyer who can explain all your legal options.

 If you or someone you know has been injured in a multi-vehicle accident, you may be entitled to compensation.
-Call the South Carolina car accident lawyers at Chappell, Smith & Arden at 803-929-3600, or contact us online to schedule a consultation today.
+Call the South Carolina car accident lawyers at Chappell Smith & Arden, P.A. at 803-929-3600, or contact us online to schedule a consultation today.
 Our offices can be found at six different locations across South Carolina, allowing us to serve clients in Columbia, Aiken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout the counties of Lexington County, Richland County, Sumter County, Charleston County, Aiken County, Florence County, Lancaster County, York County, Spartanburg County, Orangeburg County, Kershaw County, and Newberry County.